-4. What health protocols will be in place for voting day and for the business meetings?
+4. What social distancing protocols will be in place for voting day and for the business meetings?

-Voting day at the Community Building will be handled in much the same way that voting occurred for last years' Town and School District meetings.
-In addition, Town staff will be present to sanitize voting booths, tables and other areas that may be in contact with multiple persons throughout the day.
+Voting day at the Community Building will be handled in much the same way that voting occurred for the September primary and the November general election: voters will be separated from one another in any waiting lines, table shields will separate voters from election workers, voters will only use every other voting booth, etc. In addition, Town staff will be present to sanitize voting booths, tables and other areas that may be in contact with multiple persons throughout the day.

 At the two business meetings, the check-in procedure will mimic those used for polling day, with appropriate separation of voters from one another and workers.
-In addition to the Auditorium, Voters will be able to participate in the meetings from the Cafeteria and the Gym, both of which will have full audio and video connections with the Auditorium.
-Assistant Moderators will be present in each of the remote rooms, and voters in the remote rooms will be able to speak to issues using a special microphone and camera in the "Multi-Purpose Room" or "Small Gym" that will link them to the Auditorium.
-Voters in the remote rooms will also be able to vote at a convenient ballot box.
+Within the auditorium, voters will be separated so that they are at least six feet from one another, and all voters will be required to wear masks.
+Once the auditorium is full, voters will be seated in one of five remote rooms that will have full audio and video interconnection with the auditorium.
+Assistant Moderators will be present in each of the remote rooms, and voters in the remote rooms will be able to speak to issues and to vote without leaving the room.